awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The HTTP method of the request\.

 **`querystring` \(read/write\)**
 The query string, if any, in the request\.
-If the request doesn’t include a query string, the event object still includes `querystring` with an empty value\.
+If the request doesn't include a query string, the event object still includes `querystring` with an empty value\.
 For more information about query strings, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 **`uri` \(read/write\)**
 The relative path of the requested object\.
 If your Lambda function modifies the `uri` value, note the following:
 + The new `uri` value must begin with a forward slash \(/\)\.
 + When a function changes the `uri` value, that changes the object that the viewer is requesting\.
-+ When a function changes the `uri` value, that *doesn’t* change the cache behavior for the request or the origin that the request is sent to\.
++ When a function changes the `uri` value, that *doesn't* change the cache behavior for the request or the origin that the request is sent to\.

 **`body` \(read/write\)**
 The body of the HTTP request\.
 The `body` structure can contain the following fields: